DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.DictCheckerError:
     From key="OptionalKey(key2)"
-        current value str is not int
+        current value 'value2' (str) is not int

 More logs for debug